 Ridgewood Savings Bank has competitive interest rates.
 In particular, rates for terms of less than one year are higher than most other banks.
 However, it is certainly possible to find better rates, especially for long-term CDs.
 You should certainly compare CD rates from at least a few banks.

-If you are particularly interested in long-term CDs, the five-year terms from Capital One are very competitive.
 Like Ally, Capital One does not require a minimum deposit.
 At the same time, the longest term with Capital One is five years.
 For longer terms, consider opening an account with a broker like Edward Jones.
-Edward Jones has a $1,000 minimum deposit but its rates are significantly higher than Ridgewood Savings Bank’s.
+Edward Jones has a $1,000 minimum deposit but its rates are significantly higher than Ridgewood Savings Bank.
 Terms range up to 10 years in length and there are many options to help you save for retirement.

 |CD Account||Ridgewood Savings Bank||AllyBank||Capital One|